bmiles-development/s6pack-cloud/README.md

         ```

  15) You can now request to SES production access to AWS [here](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html?icmpid=docs_ses_console).
 This will allow you to send emails unrestricted.
+ 16) run ```cdktf deploy webStackDev --auto-approve --ignore-missing-stack-dependencies```
- 16) run ```cdktf deploy webStackDev webStackBlue webStackGreen --auto-approve --ignore-missing-stack-dependencies```
+ 17) run ```cdktf deploy webStackBlue webStackGreen --auto-approve --ignore-missing-stack-dependencies```
- 17) run ```cdktf deploy blueGreenToggleStack --auto-approve --ignore-missing-stack-dependencies```
+ 18) run ```cdktf deploy blueGreenToggleStack --auto-approve --ignore-missing-stack-dependencies```
- 18) if you toggle your blue/green stack, just running: ```cdktf deploy blueGreenToggleStack --auto-approve --ignore-missing-stack-dependencies``` may give you cross-stack-output errors, so just deploy the stack you are toggling to (eg: if blue then deploy webStackBlue first) and it will update the cross-stack-output data and then NOT throw an error.
+ 19) if you toggle your blue/green stack, just running: ```cdktf deploy blueGreenToggleStack --auto-approve --ignore-missing-stack-dependencies``` may give you cross-stack-output errors, so just deploy the stack you are toggling to (eg: if blue then deploy webStackBlue first) and it will update the cross-stack-output data and then NOT throw an error.

 # Possible Deployment Issues